 Enter your iPhone passcode or tap 'Trust' if asked.

-Step 2: Move pictures from one iPhone to another iPhone
+Step 2: Move pictures from old iPhone to new iPhone

 Go to 'Photos' and all your iPhone photos will be accessible.